La Alberca in Castilla y León, Spain

 We stopped for refreshments, my companions and I, sitting at tables devouring some cold beer and tapas on this unevenly cobbled square that seemed too steeply sloped for congregating, yet the photos and mounted bull’s heads in the tavern told a different tale.
 This was the heart of the community the place where its history was made.

-La Alberca is a National Historic Site that can trace its origins back before the Romans when Visigoths began the large stone foundations visible today.
-As an outpost on the frontier between Moslem and Christian Spain, the style of architecture shares a mix of Jewish and Moorish influences that remained unchanged for centuries.
+La Alberca is a National Historic Site that dates back to before the Romans, when the Visigoths laid the large stone foundations visible today.
+As an outpost on the frontier between Muslim and Christian Spain, the architecture reflects a mix of Jewish and Moorish influences that remained unchanged for centuries.

-Almost every structure in the oldest section of town sports the ancient timber and stone mix of construction still visible, some with stucco covering the stone.
-Later additions (meaning after the Inquisition when Jews were not welcome in Spain) include a Christian symbol carved in the stone over most doorways.
+Almost every structure in the oldest section of town still features the ancient timber-and-stone construction, some with stucco covering the stone.
+Later additions (after the Inquisition, when Jews were not welcome in Spain) include a Christian symbol carved in stone over most doorways.
 The rest is intact, the history there for all to see.

 - Exploring The Humble Village Of La Alberca In Salamanca